microsoft/BuildTourHack/stories/4/499_Troubleshooting.md

 ## Case sensitivity

 If you're using Windows to follow along, it's important to note that we're using Linux containers on Docker.
-This means that if you have a mismatch between file/folder names, you may encounter errors when building or running containers because Linux uses a case-sensitive file system.
+This means that if you have a case mismatch between file/folder names, you may encounter errors when building or running containers because Linux uses a case-sensitive file system.

 For example, this could happen if you named your folder `ordersApi`, which by default will produce a dll with